isovel/simple-chat/README.md

 # simple-chat
-A simple, easy to configure, chat plugin for Spigot servers.
+A simple, easy to configure chat plugin for Spigot servers.